Internet Protocol Address: A Comprehensive Guide

 Understanding IP addresses

-An IP address is a numerical label assigned to each device participating in a computer network that uses the Internet Protocol for communication.
-It serves two main functions: identifying the host or network interface, and providing the location of the host in the network.
+An IP address is a specific number assigned to devices in a computer network, enabling communication through the Internet Protocol.
+It plays two primary roles: distinguishing the host or network interface and indicating the host's location within the network.

 Structure of an IP address